 Unfortunately, that led to “settling” for people who didn’t really meet the standards I thought I wanted in significant others, or accepting treatment that ranged from unpleasant to downright abusive.

-Right now, I do not truly remember what triggered the realization that I’d never have a truly healthy relationship if I felt that I absolutely had to have a relationship with someone other than myself—that, in fact, cultivating a healthy relationship with myself, being complete in myself, was vital.
+Right now, I do not honestly remember what triggered the realization that I’d never have a truly healthy relationship if I felt that I absolutely had to have a relationship with someone other than myself—that, in fact, cultivating a healthy relationship with myself, being complete in myself, was vital.
 I’d heard “you have to love yourself before you can love anyone else” so often that it had just become meaningless noise.

 I won’t pretend that I’m all past all of that stuff.
 It comes back at times, but not nearly as strongly.
-It’s much easier to insist on the kind of treatment I deserve from an SO, because I don’t fear being alone.
-I can be alone, and be happy.
+It’s much easier to insist on the kind of treatment I deserve from an SO because I don’t fear being alone.
+I can be alone and be happy.
 Not a problem.

 If you decide to try a Relationship Diet, live alone, if possible.
-If not, live with someone who will be completely supportive of your decision to be a solitary social unit for the year, or someone who will be completely uninvolved either way.
+If not, live with someone who will be completely supportive of your decision to be a solitary social unit for the year or someone who will be completely uninvolved either way.
 Be solely responsible for yourself financially.
 Develop a healthy social life that has nothing to do with whether or not you have an SO.
 Do anything you’ve been putting off.
 Were you waiting to take a vacation until you had someone to go with?
 Go now.
 Go back to school or take a few classes at a community school.
 Change jobs if you’ve been considering it.
 Volunteer for a cause you believe in.
 Learn to dance.
 Just do it, and enjoy it fully.

 During that year, practice celibacy.
 That means not only do you not have SOs, but you don’t have “friends with benefits” or one-night stands.
 Just be with yourself.
 Honor yourself.
 Love yourself.
 Treat yourself as you would someone you truly treasure.
 I have to admit that I wasn’t wholly successful here, but when I backslid, I forgave myself and when back on my “diet,” just as if I’d splurged and had a dessert while on a regular diet.
 I didn’t just give up altogether.

 Skin hunger can be a real problem with that part, and if you plan ahead, you can be better prepared than I was.
-I’m very physically affectionate with my friends, but found that displays of innocent affection could lead to not-so-innocent activities.
+I’m very physically affectionate with my friends but found that displays of innocent affection could lead to not-so-innocent activities.

-If you do decide to try it, drop me a line and tell me how it’s going, please?
+If you decide to try it, drop me a line and tell me how it’s going, please?
 I’d like to hear from you.
-Of course, I’m perfectly happy to answer questions about the process before, during, and after.
+Of course, I’m happy to answer questions about the process before, during, and after.
 My “diet” was about 15 years ago, and I met my life partner of 13 years shortly afterward.